mit-pdos/perennial/artifact/EXPERIMENTS.md

 each.
 You can generate these tables by running `~/armada-artifact/armada-paper/loc.py ~/armada ~/go/src/github.com/tchajed/goose`.
 The lines-of-code script takes a `--debug` flag to print all of the matching files for each category.

+Table 4 compares lines of code between Mailboat and CMAIL.
+The Mailboat numbers come from the following:

+- Implementation: `cloc ~/mailboat/mailboat.go`
+- Proof: `~/armada-artifact/armada-paper/loc.py --debug ~/armada ~/go/src/github.com/tchajed/goose` includes a section for "Mailboat proof", though this is not automatically emitted to LaTeX.
+- Framework: round the Armada total from Table 2.

+The CMAIL numbers are derived from the [CSPEC paper](https://pdos.csail.mit.edu/papers/cspec.pdf).
+We did some post-processing on Figure 14 and Figure 18.
+To run these calculations run `~/armada-artifact/armada-paper/cmail_loc.py`, and run `~/armada-artifact/armada-paper/cmail_loc.py --help` to get a description of where those numbers come from.

 ## Crash safety examples

 Section 8.1 talks about several verified examples, which are in